Analytics-at-Sauder/Analytics-at-Sauder.github.io/p12_inventory_decision_analysis.md

 ### Continuous Review Model
-In the Continuous review model, the same quantity of items are ordered in each order.
-The order frequency varies in continuous systems because the inventory is monitored and orders are placed when items reach a particular level.
+In the continuous review model, the same quantity of items are ordered in each order; however, the order frequency varies in continuous systems because the inventory is monitored and orders are placed when items reach a particular level.
-In this model, the inventory levels are checked regularly and determine the reorder point (r).
+In this model, the inventory levels are checked regularly and help determine the reorder point (r).
 The distributor can also specify how much they want to order each time (i.e. order quantity (q)).
-The logic in the Monte Carlo simulation is updated for the Continuous Review policy.
+The logic in the Monte Carlo simulation is updated for the continuous review policy.

 ```python